aFuzzyBear/astro-ui/docs/XElement/guides/Styling.md

 It works surprisingly well with a myriad of different styling DX practices, this guide will demonstrate some of them, but please understand this, we have placed **zero** opinions or constraints on how styles are applied to your XElement.

-This way you can apply your styles using the special Astro `<style lang="">` to scope styles to your element, or you can even attach them externally using stylesheets or preprocessors like Sass.
+This way you can apply your styles using the special Astro `<style lang="">` to scope styles to your element, or you can even attach them externally using stylesheets or preprocessor's like Sass.

 You can pass down styles from parent components using `Astro.props`, even apply TailwindCSS Directives to them directly, in short there there is no one way to style your XElement, instead you can style it using your own preferred way.